 “I completely share the horror and revulsion about the revelations…I feel let down.
 I know that many current Oxfam staff members feel completely let down, too, both by the actions of those who carried out these terrible incidents and by the failure to deal with them”.—[Official Report, 20 February 2018; Vol. 636, c.
 53.]

 That is absolutely crucial.

 Some years later, I was horrified to hear of another example.
 I will not read out the name of the individual at the heart of the allegations in Haiti, not least because I cannot pronounce it, but also because he does not need his name repeated.
-I spoke to a former civil servant for the Department for International Development, who said that that man was well known throughout the sector and had moved from agency to agency before ending up in that situation with Oxfam.
+I spoke to another worker in the aid sector—in fact they are, a former civil servant for the Department they are for International Development, who said that that man was well known throughout the sector and had moved from agency to agency before ending up in that situation with Oxfam.

 We have heard many excellent contributions and recommendations today, which I wholeheartedly endorse on behalf of the official Opposition.
 I hope the Minister will explain what progress has been made on working globally with others to implement the recommendations that the Committee has made in its several reports, not least in the light of new allegations in relation to the DRC.

 I want to highlight a particular recommendation that the IDC made in its report.
 We cannot have platitudes, as the hon.
 Member for Mid Derbyshire said.
 It is simply not good enough.
 The Committee said:

 “Whilst we recognise the value of developing best practice guidance and ensuring that it is widely available, we learned from our initial SEA inquiry that the existence of good guidance is only valuable to the extent that it is followed in practice.”